ramehx/Azure-Fundamentals/README.md

 # Azure Fundamentals trainning labs

-This is an auxiliary repository for the Azure Fundamentals training program.
-It contains hands-on labs designed to help you get started on the Portal and explore Azure's unique features and resources.
+Welcom to the Azure Fundamentals training program's auxiliary repository!
+It contains the trainning presentation and hands-on labs designed to help you get started on the Portal and explore Azure's unique features and resources.

 ## Labs Overview
 This repository is organized into 5 labs, each covering essential Azure Fundamentals concepts and main resources: